Credit Cards for Students

 Just like any other type of credit card, student credit cards won’t work for everyone.
 So, how do you know if you should apply for this type of card?

 • You understand how credit cards work.
 Your first credit card is always going to be a learning experience, but you should still understand the basics before you apply.
-That means understanding that you only spend what you can pay back, and that you should always clear your balance each month to avoid interest accruing.
+That includes how interest-free days work, spending only what you can pay back, and paying off your balance.

 What can a student credit card offer?